saty-zynka/zynka-csms/README.md

 * `wss://localhost/ws/<cs-id>`

-If the charge station is also running in a Docker container then the charge station docker container can connect to the `maeve-csms` network and the charge station can connect to the CSMS using:
+If the charge station is also running in a Docker container then the charge station docker container can connect to the `zynka-csms` network and the charge station can connect to the CSMS using:
 * `ws://gateway:9310/ws/<cs-id>`
 * `wss://gateway:9311/ws/<cs-id>`